ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/png.rst

    namespace preChannel2Col = colorScales::green;    /* draw channel 2 in green */
    namespace preChannel3Col = colorScales::none;     /* do not draw channel 3 */

-The colors available are defined in ``visColorScales.param`` and their usage is described below.
+The colors available are defined in ``pngColorScales.param`` and their usage is described below.
 If ``colorScales::none`` is used, the channel is not drawn.

-In order to specify what the three channels represent, three functions can be defined in ``visualization.param``.
+In order to specify what the three channels represent, three functions can be defined in ``png.param``.
 The define the values computed for the png visualization.
 The data structures used are those available in PIConGPU.